bloomen/svmegn/README.md

 Sample usage:
 ```
-// Let X be the Eigen matrix of features (dense or sparse)
+// Let X be the matrix of features (dense or sparse)
-// Let y be the Eigen vector of targets (class labels in this case)
+// Let y be the vector of targets (class labels in this case)
 svmegn::Params params;
 params.model_type = svmegn::ModelType::SVM; // = libsvm.
 Use LINEAR for liblinear
 params.svm_type = svmegn::SvmType::C_SVC;